 Alternatively, for those coming from the north or the west, drivers should leave the M25 at Junction 15 and take the M4, which then becomes the A4, towards Central London.
 After around two miles branch off left into Hammersmith Broadway and go around the ring road around central Hammersmith, keeping to the right.
 Then take the A219 Fulham Palace Road.
 Keep straight on this road, passing Charing Cross Hospital on your left.
 After about another half a mile, take one of the right hand turns for the ground.
 If you pass the Fulham Palace Garden Centre on your right, then you have gone too far.

-Parking around the ground can be difficult due to the one-hour pay and display policy enforced, however one option is the Westfield multi-storey car park in nearby Shepherd’s Bush.
+Parking around the ground can be difficult due to the one-hour pay and display policy enforced until 9.30pm on matchday.
+However one option is the Westfield multi-storey car park in nearby Shepherd’s Bush.
 It’s around an hour’s walk, however the 220 bus departs every 8 minutes from the shopping centre’s Uxbridge Road bus stop.

 Where to eat/drink

 With Friday’s game being a feisty local derby, based on recent trips to the Cottage, there are strict restrictions in place as to where Brentford fans can and can’t drink before the game.
 Close to Putney Bridge tube station on Fulham High Street is the Eight Bells, a popular away fans pub that once housed the Whites’ changing rooms when they played at Ranelagh House.
 Also on the high street is the Temperance, which features a large round bar, screens football on a projector and offers food such as burgers and hot dogs for reasonable prices, while opposite is the popular King’s Arms.